conradhalling/jekyll-theme-chirpy/_posts/2025-02-28-using-sqlite3-with-python.md

 """
 INTRODUCTION

-This is an example of using creating a SQLite database.
-This script manages database transactions and enforces foreign key constraints.
+This is an example of using Python to create a SQLite database.
+The script creates a sqlite3 database in the file db.sqlite3.

+This script meets the following requirements:
+    -   it manages database transactions, allowing a complete rollback when requested
+    -   it enforces foreign key constraints

-This script issues "BEGIN TRANSACTION" and "COMMIT" or "ROLLBACK" commands rather than using conn->commit() or conn->rollback(), which do nothing when conn.autocommit is True.
+This script manages database transactions by issuing explicit "BEGIN TRANSACTION" and "COMMIT" or "ROLLBACK" commands.

-EXAMPLE
+This script enforces foreign key constraints by issuing a "PRAGMA foreign_keys = ON" command.

+EXAMPLES

+In these examples, foreign key constraints are enforced.

-No data is saved in the database when commit_flag = False in function main.
+With the rollback argument, no data is saved in the database:

-    $ python3 create_db.py
+    $ python3 create_db.py rollback
     Creating tables and inserting data...
       Done.
     Attempting to violate foreign key constraint...